Introduction

 Cloud Infrastructure

-They form the backbone of AI-native systems.
+It is the base of AI-native systems.

 Real-World Examples of AI-Native Operations